MrAle98/ATDCM64a-LPE/README.md

 ## Compile

 Compile with Visual Studio using `Release` `x64`.
 Exploit will be located at `.\x64\Release\DrvExpTemplate.exe`.
 Ignore error of type `Exit from command copy <path> x:\temp\`.
-This command was executed in order to deploy automatically to the compiled exploit on the target machine, therefore you can ignore the error.
+This command was executed in order to deploy automatically the compiled exploit on the target machine, therefore you can ignore the error.

 ## Run